umijs/dumi/docs/config/index.md

 It's used to configure the theme package currently used.
 The specific configuration items depend on which configuration the theme package provides.
 You can visit [Theme list](/theme) to view the currently available themes.

+You can set `darkSwitch: false` to turn off the dark mode button.

 ## More Config

 <!-- The followings are Umi configuration items, which are synchronized and filtered from Umi repository by scripts/sync-from-umi.js -->